Facts about the survey Felling

 Concepts on woodsupply

 The Swedish Forest Agency uses a top-down model for calculating annual gross and net felling.
-The model is based on consumption statistics, import and export statistics, stocks statistics and data on felled but not removed whole trees.
+The model is based on consumption statistics, import and export statistics, inventory statistics and data on felled but abandoned trees (left in the forest).

-The consumption statistics consist of the forest industry roundwood consumption (sawlogs and pulpwood), consumption of roundwood for energy purposes (fuelwood) and other roundwood consumption.
-We adjust consumption data with data on imports and exports of roundwood and changes in stocks to calculate the net felling.
+The consumption statistics consist of the forest industry's consumption of roundwood (sawlogs and pulpwood), consumption of roundwood for energy purposes (firewood) and other roundwood consumption.
+The consumption data are adjusted with data on imports and exports of roundwood and changes in stocks to calculate net felling.

-Finally, we calculate the gross felling by adding the net felling and data on felled trees that have been felled but not removed.
-The calculated gross felling is then distributed by county based on timber measurement data from Biometria.
+Finally, the gross felling is calculated by adding the net felling with data on felled trees that have been felled but left in the forest during felling.

-During the second half of the year, the Swedish Forest Agency also makes a forecast for gross felling for the current year.
-We use the gross felling model for this, but instead of actual roundwood consumption, this is based on expected consumption.
-The expected consumption is based on forecasts to produce solid-wood products and pulp in the forest industry and forecasts in the energy sector.
-We use conversion factors to estimate how much wood is expected to be used for the forest industry's forecasted production.
+The Swedish Forest Agency also makes a forecast for gross felling for the current year during the second half of the year.
+The gross felling model is also used for this, but instead of actual wood consumption, it is based on expected consumption.
+This expected consumption is based on forecasts for the production of sawn timber and pulp in the forest industry and forecasts in the energy sector.
+Consumption figures are used to estimate how much wood is expected to be used for the forest industry's forecasted production.

 Data on the consumption of roundwood in the forest industry comes from an annual survey conducted by Biometria (formerly SDC).
-Biometria compiles data on the consumption of roundwood and other wood raw materials in the wood fiber industry and the wood mechanical industry.
-This refers to sawmills, pulpmills and board industries.
-As of 2018, also match manufacturers and pole industries are included in the survey.
+Biometria compiles data on the consumption of round wood and other wood raw materials in the wood fibre industry and the wood mechanical industry.
+This refers to sawmills, pulp industries and wood panel industries.
+As of 2018, match manufacturers and pole industries are also included in the survey.

-Data on the roundwood consumption in small-scale sawmills (which consume less than 2,000 m3 roundwood per year) is based on the latest sawmill inventory and updated assessment by the Swedish sawmill association Småsågarnas Riksförbund.
+Data on the raw material consumption of small sawmills (which consume less than 2,000 m3fub of round timber per year) are based on the latest sawmill inventory and updated assessment by the trade association Småsågarnas Riksförbund.

-Since 2013, we have obtained the data on roundwood for energy purposes from the Swedish Energy Agency's study "Production of unprocessed wood fuels".
-Data for previous years are based on data from Forest Impact Assessments 1999.
-As of 2013, the data on firewood include not only firewood used in detached houses, but also firewood consisting of stemwood chips used in larger energy plants.
+Since 2013, data on the extraction of wood for energy purposes has been obtained from the Swedish Energy Agency's survey "Production of unprocessed wood fuels".
+Data for previous years are based on data from Forest Impact Calculations 1999.
+From 2013 onwards, the information on fuel wood includes, in addition to firewood mainly used in detached houses, also wood consisting of stemwood chips.

-Other roundwood refers to wood other than sawlogs, pulpwood and fuelwood.
-The figures are based on an older assessment.
-As of 2018, we do not include roundwood for industrial production of timber piles, posts, veneer sheets and matches made of hardwood or fiberboard in the category.
+Other wood refers to wood other than timber, pulpwood and fuel wood.
+The information is based on an older assessment.
+As of 2018, roundwood for industrial production of piles, posts, veneers and matches made of hardwood or fibreboard is no longer included in the category.

 The Swedish Forest Agency uses data from Statistics Sweden's foreign trade statistics.